Dictator

 A dictator is a political leader who possesses absolute power.
 A dictatorship is defined as a state ruled by a dictator.
 The word originated as the title of a Roman dictator elected by the Roman Senate to rule the republic in times of emergency.
 Like the terms "tyrant" and "autocrat", dictator came to be used almost exclusively as a non-titular term for oppressive rule.
 In modern usage, the term dictator is generally used to describe a leader who holds or abuses an extraordinary amount of personal power.

 Dictatorships are often characterised by some of the following: suspension of elections and civil liberties; proclamation of a state of emergency; rule by decree; repression of political opponents; not abiding by the procedures of the rule of law; and the existence of a cult of personality centered on the leader.
 Dictatorships are often one-party or dominant-party states.
-A wide variety of leaders coming to power in different kinds of regimes, such as one-party or dominant-party states and civilian governments under a personal rule, have been described as dictators.
+A wide variety of leaders throughout history have been described as dictators.